AI Content Farms Are Killing Search

 The Death of Expertise in Search

-I've searched for technical topics and found page after page of AI-generated content that reads like it was written by someone who read the Wikipedia article and nothing else.
+Rewrite to 'machine-written content' or 'content generated by algorithms'.
 The same pattern showing up in AI coding tools - content that looks plausible but lacks the depth that comes from actual experience.

 Google's Inadequate Response